TimmyHunter007/DnDGames/README.md

 - The dashboard provides quick access to common tasks

 ### Data Management
-- All data is automatically saved to JSON files when you make changes
+- All data is automatically saved to campaign-specific JSON files
 - Data persists between browser sessions and server restarts
-- Files are stored in the `./data/` directory
+- Files are stored in `./data/campaigns/[campaign-id]/` directories
 - You can edit the JSON files directly in any text editor
-- Use the "Export Data" button to create backup files
+- Each campaign can be exported individually as a backup file
-- Use the "Import Data" button to restore from backup files
+- Import data from backup files or copy between campaigns
-- Use the "Clear All Data" button to reset everything
+- Campaign selector remembers your last active campaign
+- Safe deletion: removing a campaign doesn't delete its data files

 ### Keyboard Shortcuts
 - **Escape**: Close any open modal